ThomasSeaver/my-website/readme.md

 It's built off a [HTML5UP](https://html5up.net) template, specifically Solid State.
 It's then hosted on github pages, using a domain from namecheap.

-If you wanna see it, head over to thomasseaver.me.
+If you wanna see it, head over to https://thomasseaver.me.